ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 ## Problem

 Until modification of state has persisted - this modification did not happen.
-If you crash split second before persisting new state and recovers - you would not know anything about the state you were about to persist.
+If you crash split second before persisting a new state and recovers - you would not know anything about the state you were about to persist.
 Your downstream services must know nothing about it as well; otherwise, they would have a corrupted view on actual state.

 ## Solution